tiago-web/Recursion-Store/server/appRequirements.md

 - make sure we can access the image
 - return createdBy populated on Get one product route
 - Create a service to handdle the user interactions
+- Check if update has a body content else return another status code

 # Users